MehdiNaserii/CEPAdaption/README.md

 - For the rules we follow two approaches:
     - First:
         - Add the rules which were excluded from “Hospital_Case_2” file to the engine.
-        - Add “Hospital_Case_4” (manually) file as input and compare the output with “Hospital_Case_4” class, for computing the accuracy.
+        - Add “Hospital_Case_4” (manually by "Siddhi event simulation") file as input and compare the output with “Hospital_Case_4” class, for computing the accuracy.
     - Second:
         - Add the rules which were excluded from “Hospital_Case_3_2” (the combination of case 2 and case 3) file to the engine (It means that the case 3 data was added to case 2 and the rules were updated based on the new subset (the rule adaption manner)).
-        - Add “Hospital_Case_4” (manually) file as input and compare the output with “Hospital_Case_4” class for computing the accuracy.
+        - Add “Hospital_Case_4” (manually by "Siddhi event simulation") file as input and compare the output with “Hospital_Case_4” class for computing the accuracy.
         - Compare the result with the first approach.

 **Note:** for personalization in data preparation part select just one of the cases (as you wish) and divide it into three segments.
 Then, follow the above parts and steps, exactly.